 The penalties will depend on the individual case, but may include:

 Most first-time DUIs in California will not require jail time if probation is granted.

 A 2nd DUI, 3rd DUI, felony DUI, or DUI causing injury may require a mandatory minimum amount of time in jail.
 The penalties that come with a more serious DUI conviction generally do not depend on where your license was issued.

 East Bay DUI Defense Attorney

-East Bay lawyer Lynn Gorelick has more than 30 years of DUI defense experience defending clients in facing DUI charges, including drivers with an out-of-state license.
-She is a sustaining member of the National College of DUI Defense and has access to its attorney members nationwide.
+East Bay lawyer Lynn Gorelick has more than 37 years of DUI defense experience defending clients in facing DUI charges, including drivers with an out-of-state license.
+She is a sustaining member of the National College of DUI Defense, the Past President of the California DUI Lawyers Association, and has access to its attorney members nationwide.
 She understands how to approach the individual facts of each case for the greatest chance of success.
-If you or a loved one is facing a DUI in Fremont or anywhere in Alameda or Contra Costa County, contact East Bay Criminal Defense Attorney Lynn Gorelick.
+If you or a loved one is facing a DUI in Oakland, Walnut Creek, Lafayette, Orinda, Dublin, Pleasanton, Livermore Fremont, or anywhere in Alameda or Contra Costa County, contact East Bay Criminal Defense Attorney Lynn Gorelick.